RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 The following is an example of how the nodejs-docs rpm from the nodejs module is represented in a purl
 ```
-# Example of RPM module purl using name, version, rpm mod qualifier and architecture
+# Example of RPM module purl using name, version, rpmmod qualifier and architecture

 pkg:rpm/redhat/nodejs-docs@20.16.0-1.module%2Bel9.4.0%2B22197%2b9e60f127?arch=x86_64&epoch=1&rpmmod=nodejs:20:9040020240807145403:rhel9
 ```